Chatham House: Officers

 As of 2025, the chairman of the Council of Chatham House is Sir Simon Fraser, and its director and CEO is Bronwen Maddox.
 Maddox took over in 2022 from Sir Robin Niblett, who had been director of Chatham House for 15 years.

-Chatham House has two presidents: The Rt Hon Sir John Major KG CH, former prime minister of the United Kingdom, and Helen Clark, former prime minister of New Zealand.
+Chatham House has three presidents: The Rt Hon Theresa May, former prime minister of the United Kingdom, Valerie Amos, Baroness Amos, and Helen Clark, former prime minister of New Zealand.

 Current personnel are listed on the Chatham House website.

 Funding

 Chatham House publishes its funding sources on its website.
-Past donors have included the MAVA Foundation; the UK Foreign, Commonwealth and Development Office; and The Robert Bosch Stiftung GmbH.
+Past donors have included the Open Society Foundation, MAVA Foundation; the UK Foreign, Commonwealth and Development Office; and The Robert Bosch Stiftung GmbH.

 In 2024, the funding transparency website Who Funds You? gave the Chatham a B grade (rating goes from A to E, with A being the most transparent).

 Chatham House Prize

 The Chatham House Prize is an annual award presented to "the person, persons, or organization deemed by members of Chatham House to have made the most significant contribution to the improvement of international relations in the previous year".